Session time options

 What is the time commitment in T-Ball?

-There are 2 sessions per week consisting of a league development session (see practice times) and one game on Saturday or Sunday.
-Please refer to top of this page for actual times.
+There are 2 sessions per week consisting of a week day development session and a game on Saturday or Sunday.

 Where are T-Ball games played?